Middlecon/DBImport/docs/project.rst

 Versions
 --------

+  - v0.12.
+Import creates JSON data about statistics and post to REST interface
   - v0.11.
 Support for more column changes and logging of column changes
   - v0.10.
 Initial release with support for Full import only